uislambekov/TDAvec/python/README.md

 # Usage

-In this section some simple example of package usage is demonstrated.
+In this section, some simple examples of package usage are demonstrated.

 We will start with loading `TDAvec` library and some other packages: